ckaur5689/DataLiteracy/README.md

-# 👥 Healthcare Decision Literacy Series
+# 👥 Healthcare Decision Intelligence Series

-📖An open educational resource designed to help healthcare professionals make better use of data, analytics and evidence in decision-making.
+📖An open educational resource designed to help healthcare professionals using Data, Evidence, Evaluation and AI to Make Better Healthcare Decisions

 This series bridges the gap between technical analytics and real-world healthcare leadership by explaining not only how analytical methods work, but also when, why and how they should be interpreted in practice.